dperson/samba/README.md

     Usage: samba.sh [-opt] [command]
     Options (fields in '[]' are optional, '<>' are required):
         -h          This help
-        -i "<path>" Import smbpassword
+        -c "<from:to>" setup character mapping for file/directory names required arg: "<from:to>" character mappings separated by ',' -i "<path>" Import smbpassword
                     required arg: "<path>" - full file path in container -n          Start the 'nmbd' daemon to advertise the shares